Joe-crawley/Advanced-Project--CXR/README.md

 The dataset used for all training was the publically available NIH dataset ! a comprehenisve powerful data source for training Deep learning classification models for Chest X-ray pathology detection.

+Please have a look at the images in this repo to see the models and application in action !

 The project achieved 75% mark.
 I hope you enjoy reading it !

 Many thanks,